hmrc/binding-tariff-trader-frontend/README.md

 ##### Running with Service Manager

+This application runs on port 9582

 Run `sm --start BINDING_TARIFF_TRADER_FRONTEND -r`

 Go to http://localhost:9582/binding-tariff-application/

 You will be redirected to the Auth Stub.
 Make sure you pick `Affinity=Organisation` and Submit.

+### PDF Generator Service
+This service requires the installation of some dependencies before it can be run using Service Manager.
+See [Pdf Generator Service](https://github.com/hmrc/pdf-generator-service).

+Running PDF Generator Service locally on Mac OSX (currently) requires running an older version.

+Run `sm --start PDF_GENERATOR_SERVICE -r 1.20.0`

 ### Testing